sleeplessinc/timehash/README.md

 **Note**: If you are using the library in Node.js, you can also run the included test file using `require("./test.js")` when executing the script as the main module.

-This documentation covers the basic usage and functionality of the `TimeHash` library.
-You can use this library to efficiently manage and expire data based on time-to-live values in your JavaScript applications.